 here is an example of what the URL looks like: https://www.youtube.com/watch?v=R-CauQXNRig

 Whenever possible, schools are requested to work with eligible local Artists.
 When local Artists are not available in the disciplines and/or specialties requested by schools, Artists will be eligible for travel expenses.
 In regions where a visiting Artist/Arts organization is required to travel further than 125 km each way, ELAN will request that schools select an Artist/Arts Organization available to work with multiple schools in a School Board and/or geographic region when possible.
-See details on page 3 of the guideline for eligible artists’ fees and expenses.
+See details in the guideline for eligible artists’ fees and expenses.

 While we invite artists to contact us to determine their eligibility at any time, our experience is that schools usually make their plans early in the school year.